LeungSamWai/LeungSamWai.github.io/index.md

 <hr>
 <h3 class="text-center">News</h3>
-- [09/21] ``RL for reaction channel'' was accepted by Mach.
-Learn.: Sci. and Tech. .
-Cheers!
+- [Feb 20, 2024] ``PDE on manifold'' was accepted by Applied and Computational Harmonic Analysis .
-- [09/06] ``NeurVec'' was accepted by Sci.
-Reports.
-Cheers!
-- [06/19] ``Reproducing activation function'' was accepted by Comm Math Sci.
 Cheers!

 <hr>